 If you are interested in photographing weddings or newborn and children photography, looking into setting up a small table at a bridal or maternity fair can be a great way to drive business your way.
 These tables or booths can be relatively inexpensive to set up, and will guarantee that people will walk by your table and see your work.

 3. Schools and Universities

 There is a growing market for creative senior portraits.
 Some of the most successful photographers I know are senior portrait photographers!
 Most schools will have an area where you can display your business cards or a flyer, so be sure to call some of the high schools in your area and ask if they would let you display your information.
 If you are near a college or university, then you are in luck because there are many college students who need photos – from theatre and music students, to sorority and fraternity members.
 Scout out the student center in your local university, as well as the different academic departments (especially theatre and music, because they often need headshots) and find a place to display your cards.

 4. Local Businesses

 Check your local coffee shops and restaurants to see if they have a spot for local businesses to display their ads and business cards.
 You will often find that a lot of your local retailers, salons, dentists, vets, doctors offices and music stores will allow you to leave a few of your cards on their bulletin board or front desk.
 Try to find businesses that fit your area of photography.
 For example, if you photograph children, find out if your area pediatrician will allow you to advertise in their office.
-Or, if you are a wedding photographer, you would probably want to advertise within a salon or jewelry store.
+Or, if you are a wedding photographer, you would probably want to advertise in a salon or jewelry store.

 5. Renegade Networking